-“I was not placed for ten months, during which time I turned down three offers (and was not chosen for many more) before taking my final (dream!) job.
+Another candidate, Jessica Cagley, PMF Class of 2010 and now at USAID, told us, “I was not placed for 10 months, although I did turn down 3 jobs before taking my final (dream!) job.
 Stay positive and remember that the right job is worth the wait!”

 “My advice to new and future PMFs is: if you have a place or an issue area you know you want to work on, and they don’t have an advertised opening, it may be because they don’t know about the program.
-In addition to what vacancies people put post, it doesn’t hurt to also research and explore and interview at other agencies and then tell them about the PMF program.”
+In addition to what vacancies people put in there, it doesn’t hurt to also research and explore and interview at other positions and then tell them about the PMF program.”

 How do I determine what location is right for me?

 This question is important if your default is not Washington, DC.
 Robert Weisberg, PMF Class of 2001 and now at Housing and Urban Development, summed up the difference between DC and the field in this way: